 I am interested in Light Sport Pilot License, what do I do?

-The RAFC is exploring options for the acquisition of another airplane with plans to startup a light sport pilot option in late 2021, or early 2022.
+The RAFC is interested in starting light sport flight operations.
+To that end we are working to acquire or leaseback a light sport aircraft.
 If you are interested in joining a group of like-minded pilots and fly light sport, reach out and let the Club know, and we will invite you to an upcoming information meeting.
-We are currently reviewing light sport planes and searching for the best fit for our collective interests.

 I can only fly in Summer and during breaks because I'm away at College, is that an issue?